 MIT and Harvard are doing it.
 Cool start-ups like Udacity and Coursera are doing it.
 Massive open online courses, or MOOCs, are making headlines across the higher education world and beyond For many associations, MOOCs may represent both a way to effectively serve their broader market and to attract new members.
-(Ellen Behrens posted a good piece on MOOCs a while back and Audrey Watters has done a nice round up on all the attention MOOCs have been getting in one of her posts about top 10 ed-tech trends of 2012.)
+Check out our free white paper Exploring the Fringe: Flipping, Microcredentials, and MOOCs for more of our thoughts on this trend.

 2. Virtual Conferences

 We’re seeing both interest in and adoption of virtual conferences rise in the association sector.
 We’re also seeing for profits adopt them as a business model – listen in on my interview with Mike Stelzner at Social Media Examiner, for example.
 Place-based conferences aren’t likely to go away, but virtual conferences are too attractive from a cost, convenience, and logistics standpoint not to grow dramatically.
 For additional resources, see our Virtual Events Resource Center (and look for significant updates to this soon.)

 The idea of the “flipped” classroom is that core content can be reviewed and digested outside of the classroom.
 Class time (or Webinar time, or conference session time) can then be used for deeper discussion, collaborative learning, etc. Most of the buzz around the flipped classroom has been in the K-12 sector, but it is an idea that clear has implications for conferences, seminars, Webinars, and other popular forms of learning delivery in the lifelong learning market.
 Check out our thoughts on why you should be flipping out.
 (Also, E-learning Industry recently did a post to address the question What is a Flipped Classroom?)